Lillifee/espbs/README.md

 ## Knob

 The knob uses a rotary encoder to e.g. dim the light over Wi-Fi.
 To save the battery life the ESP32 remains in a deep sleep until the knob gets pressed.
-On rotation, the current value is sent via wifi as a UDP packet into the network to my home automation server (loxone).
+On rotation, the current value is sent as a UDP packet into the network to my home automation server.
 After a few seconds without value change, the ESP goes back to deep sleep.

 You can find the 3d printing files on https://www.prusaprinters.org/prints/47614-wifi-knob-esp32